-The HUBzero Foundation is a community-based, non-profit organization that promotes the use of HUBzero and ensures ongoing sustainability of the core software.
+The HUBzero® Foundation is a community-based, non-profit organization that promotes the use of HUBzero and ensures ongoing sustainability of the core software.
 Managed by Purdue University as the lead institution, any organization that joins the HUBzero Foundation as a “participant” has input rights into the operation of the foundation.

-Any academic institution, non-profit organization, or corporation can join the HUBzero Foundation after signing the participation agreement and paying dues according to the following schedule:
+Any academic institution, non-profit organization, or corporation can join the HUBzero Foundation by signing the participation agreement and paying dues.
+Continued Foundation membership can happen by purchasing additional packages.

-Participants are encouraged to have representatives join regular meetings and engage in foundation activities, but there are no requirements for participation beyond paying the dues.
+Participants are encouraged to have representatives join regular HUBzero Community meetings and engage in foundation activities, but there are no requirements for participation beyond paying the dues.

 - Read-only access to the latest code in the HUBzero repository.
 This repository contains new features and bug fixes well ahead of their official release in the open source distribution.
 Participants are not allowed to redistribute this code, but they may use it to improve the hubs that they own and operate.

 - Participation of up to 3 representatives in regular technical committee meetings to review the latest HUBzero developments, to ask questions, and to give input to the development roadmap.